cover image showing woman holding potted plant next to globe

 Welcome Backyard Buddies

-Bee a great neighbor by building your own bee hotel—you and your family can celebrate the Earth and promote backyard biodiversity by inviting bees and other friendly critters to pollinate your garden or windowsill.
-Not only are you beautifying your backyard, but you are providing a shelter for native bees, who help cultivate our favorite fruits and vegetables.
+Bee a great neighbor by building your own bee hotel—you and your family can celebrate the Earth and promote backyard biodiversity by inviting bees and other friendly critters to pollinate your garden or windowsill (PDF).
+Not only are you beautifying your backyard, but you are providing a shelter for native bees that help cultivate our favorite fruits and vegetables.
 This is another great activity for people of all ages, and you can start planting your own bee garden with free seeds from Oakland’s Seed Lending Library.

 Virtual Visits to the Great Outdoors

 With many national parks now offering virtual tours, you and your family can discover a range of natural wonders from your own home—and with a much lower carbon footprint.
-Nearly all of the United States’ 62 national parks offer the possibility to take a virtual tour, allowing you to explore Yosemite, the Grand Canyon and more.
+Nearly all of the 62 national parks in the United States offer the possibility to take a virtual tour, allowing you to explore Yosemite, the Grand Canyon and more.

 Take a virtual flight over an active volcano by visiting Hawai’i Volcanoes National Park and explore the island’s volcanic cliffs and the Nahuku Lava Tube, a cave formed by cooled lava.